Skip to content

 Step 2: Deploy the Wallarm Helm chart

-1. Make sure that your environment meets the requirements above and cert-manager is installed.
+1. Make sure that your environment meets the requirements listed above.

 2. Add the Wallarm chart repository: